Dr. Mark Schell, Chair

 Non-Music Majors: Students not majoring in music are encouraged to enroll in music courses and to participate in the choral and instrumental ensembles.
 They may also take private lessons and other music courses with the department.

 Primary ensembles at Asbury are those that exist in support of the degree requirements for music majors and minors.
 The Asbury University Orchestra is the primary performing ensemble for students whose instrumental area of study is an orchestral stringed instrument.
 The Concert Band is the primary performing ensemble for students whose instrument is a wind or percussion instrument.
 The Chorale is the primary performing ensemble for students whose major instrument is voice.
 Primary Ensembles are not specified for majors and minors who study other instruments; however, those students must meet ensemble credit requirements.
 Such additional ensembles as Handbell Choir, Jazz Ensemble, Men’s Glee Club, and Women’s Choir also meet ensemble requirements for music majors, minors, and students who receive Music Performance Scholarships.
 Students must not only register for an ensemble but also meet that ensemble’s membership requirements in order to participate.
-All ensembles are, however, open for participation by all students whether or not they are pursuing a major or minor in music.
+All ensembles, however, are open for participation by all students whether or not they are pursuing a major or minor in music.

 Music majors, for whom a primary ensemble is required, must participate in that primary ensemble for the first 75% of the total ensemble semesters required for the degree.
 For example, majors who are required to receive 8 semesters of credit for an ensemble (MUS) must register for at least 6 semesters in Concert Band, Chorale or Orchestra, as defined above.
 Majors who are required to receive 7 semesters of credit for an ensemble (MUSE) must register for at least 6 semesters in Concert Band, Chorale or Orchestra, as defined above.
 Music minors, who are required to receive 4 semesters of credit for an ensemble, register for at least 3 semesters in Concert Band, Chorale or Orchestra, as defined above.